CommonsBuild/tec-info/wg-digest/unprocessed-channels/WG_communitas.md

 ALOYSIOUS

-[First, Thank you for sharing.
+First, Thank you for sharing.
 First thought came in at the end, there's mention of a pdf that Is given to folx at the end of the document, what is this doc?
-[Could be good to link in any docs mentioned in this guide that way people open the guide and can click the links from there.]  (edited)](about:blank#)
+[Could be good to link in any docs mentioned in this guide that way people open the guide and can click the links from there.]  (edited)

 <h3>Edu - TEC Steward. <img src="https://cdn.discordapp.com/avatars/573648007384530954/bf6ebec19881cee4bbe0c3105f5ddfae.png" width=25 height=25></h3>